aframevr/aframe/docs/introduction/index.md

-4. [Join us on Slack](https://aframevr-slack.herokuapp.com) or [Discord] and if you have any questions, [search and ask on StackOverflow](http://stackoverflow.com/questions/ask/?tags=aframe), and someone try to get to you!
+4. [Join us on Slack](https://aframevr-slack.herokuapp.com) or [Discord] and if you have any questions, [search and ask on StackOverflow](http://stackoverflow.com/questions/ask/?tags=aframe), and someone will try to get to you!

 5. When you build something, share your project online and we'll try to feature it on [*A Week of A-Frame*](https://aframe.io/blog/)!

-And it really helps to have dig into the fundamentals on JavaScript and three.js.
+And it really helps to have a dig into the fundamentals on JavaScript and three.js.
 Have fun!